Primer on CW

 I will call them rules, but they are just guidelines to follow.

-Rule #1 is that is has to be fun.
+Rule #1 Have Fun.
 If you're not having fun, then adjust the plan.
 CW is meant to be fun, and if you're not having fun then re-evaluate what you're doing and talk to your local ham friends about what to do next.

 Rule #2 Learn the alphabet.
 Know your letters and numbers start to build a vocabulary of words that are often used.